Electrostat-Lab/Electrostatic-Sandbox/electrostatic-sandbox-framework/docs/system-build/architecture.md

 > $ mkdir --parents $HOME/Projects/
 > $ cd $HOME/Projects
 > $ git clone https://github.com/Electrostat-Lab/Electrostatic-Sandbox.git
-> $ cd ./Electrostatic-Sandbox/electrostatic-sandbox-framework/
+> $ cd ./Electrostatic-Sandbox/
 > ```

+2) Setup the Sandbox tools:

+In order to get started building, and developing for the Electrostatic-Sandbox SDK, you have to setup the building tools and the toolchains that the framework depends including CMake, Gradle, Oracle-JDK, Android NDK, and others.
+The setup includes downloading those tools, extracting them to `/opt/electrostatic-sandbox/`, and assigning symbolic links for them and setting up the environmental variables for other dependent build tools.
+The Electrostatic-Sandbox SDK provides a couple of setup scripts in order to get started on personal PCs and Server lines.

+> ```bash
+> $ ./setup-environment/setup-sandbox.sh # Warning this incurs high data usages!
+> $ cd ./electrostatic-sandbox-framework/
+> ```

-2) Build the Electrostatic-Sandbox `electrostatic-core` native sources:
+3) Build the Electrostatic-Sandbox `electrostatic-core` native sources:

 There are 2 native source codebases on the Electrostatic-Sandbox electrostatic-core module, the `libs/electrostatic` and the `libs/electrostatic-primer` packages, while the `libs/electrostatic` is entailed to provide the project sources, the `libs/electrostatic-primer` provides a way to release early-access sources into the cycle without touching the main sources, however, you get to the downside, the duplication of source codes and the maintainability burden.